Welcome to the Seed Library!

 What kinds of seeds do you have?

 We have a variety of vegetable, herb, and flower seeds.
 Many of them are also organic, open-pollinated, and/or heirloom seeds.
-Visit the adult reference desk for our full seed list.
+We are consistently receiving new seeds, ask a librarian!

 Do I have to return seeds at the end of the season?

-No, you are not expected to return any seeds to the library.
+No, you are not expected to return any seeds to the library, but sharing any seeds with your fellow gardeners is greatly appreciated!

 I’m new to gardening.
 Can I still use the seed library?

 Yes!
 Gardeners of all levels are welcome.
-We have plenty of seeds that are easy to grow for beginners, as well as gardening information from the Cornell Cooperative Extension.
+We have plenty of seeds that are easy to grow for beginners, as well as seed guide available when you pick up your seeds.

 Local Farms & Organizations